QiCai1995/Terry_Stop_Arrest_Predictor/README.md

 The top features in this model are the arrest flag and frisk flag.

 ## Further Improvement
-To further improve my model, I will use gridsearchCV to run my models in order to get a better F1 score.
+To further improve my model, I will use gridsearchCV for hyperparameter tuning to run my models in order to get a better F1 score.
-Looking into feature importances.
+I will also be looking into feature importance to see what are the important features of my model.
-Applying other models, such as random forest, K-nearest neighbor.
+Also, applying other models, such as random forest, K-nearest neighbor.